esimov/pigo/README.md

 ## Real time face detection (running as a shared object)

-In case you wish to test the library real time face detection capabilities using a webcam, the `examples` folder contains a  web and a few Python examples.
-Prior running it you need to have Python2 and OpenCV2 installed.
+In case you wish to test the library real time face detection capabilities, the `examples` folder contains a few demos written in Python.
+(Prior running it you need to have Python2 and OpenCV2 installed.)

-Select one of the few Python files provided in the `examples` folder and simply run them.
-Each of them will execute the exported Go binary file as a shared library.
-This is also a proof of concept how Pigo can be integrated into different programming languages.
-I have provided examples only for Python, since this was the only viable way to access the webcam, the Go ecosystem suffering badly from a comprehensive, cross platform and widely available library for accessing the webcam.
+**Since Pigo is a pure Go library then why Python you might ask?** The answer is: because the Go echosystem is still missing a cross platform and system independent library for accessing the webcam.
+In the Python program we are capturing the frames, transforming into a byte array and sending over as a shared object (`.so`) to the Go program where the face detection is happening.
+This could also be a proof of concept of how easily Pigo can be integrated into other programming languages.

 ## WASM (Webassembly) support 🎉